GCRMN/gcrmndb_benthos/README.md

 2016](https://www.nature.com/articles/sdata201618)), and to preserve these data for future generations.

-It is important to note that the `gcrmndb_benthos` is a code repository, which consist of a hub to store the code used for data integration, and not a data repository.
+**It is important to note that the `gcrmndb_benthos` is a code repository, which consist of a hub to store the code used for data integration, and not a data repository.**

-The `gcrmndb_benthos` is one of the two synthetic datasets developed and maintained by the GCRMN, the other one is the `gcrmndb_fish`.

 ### 1.4 How to contribute?